 The biggest difference we see between the three types we showed you today is basically just their differing warranties and how those are structured.
 So just looking at the various types can tell you that when you consider the panels and the standing seam, the thicker the gauge, the better the warranty.
 Warranties vary depending on the manufacturer, obviously, but also how the roofing is built.
 Sometimes just by looking you won’t know for sure, that’s where your project consultant comes in and can walk you through those details.

-For more information on metal roofing installation, give us a call at 763-710-2933 and check out our metal roofing page.
+For more information on metal roofing installation, give us a call at 763-710-2933 or check out our roofing page.
 We look forward to committing to sustainable practices for our clients!